kus/cs2-modded-server/README.md

 ### Create instance
 You need to create a Steam [Game Login Token](https://steamcommunity.com/dev/managegameservers) and set `STEAM_ACCOUNT` to the key.

+To download maps from the workshop, your server needs access to the steam web api.
+To allow this you'll need an authorization key which you can generate [here](http://steamcommunity.com/dev/apikey) and set `API_KEY` to the key.

 If you don't want to make a [preemptible](https://cloud.google.com/compute/docs/instances/create-start-preemptible-instance#gcloud) instace; remove `--preemptible` from the below command.

 ```